Omega Cal.266 18ct, 36mm 1952

 Very High Quality Omega Swiss Made Press-Fit, 18ct Gold Watch Case

-High Quality Black Crocodile Leather Strap & Gold Plated Buckle
+High Quality Brown Crocodile Leather Strap & Gold Plated Omega Buckle

 All in Absolutely Top Grade & Simply Stunning Condition